Zhengquan/ror-install--deploy/README.markdown

 A script to auto deploy rails app
 =================================

  ruby version: 		1.8
  rails version: 	3.0
  rubygem version: 	1.8.6
- passenger version: *
+ passenger version:	3.08
  redis version: 	2.2.12
+ rake version:		0.8.7

 System requirement:
 ------------------

- OS:Ubuntu 10.04
+ OS:			Ubuntu 10.04
  FrameWork: 		Ruby On Rails
  DB: 			Mysql + redis
  Notes:
    puts the startup scripts to the $INSTALL_PATH firstly if you wants to change the version of packages,you should change the URL of the package defined in this script.

 Others:
 ------